fongc123/notes/Image Processing/Acquisition & Representation.md

 A <span style = "color:lightblue">human visual system</span> consists of the eyes which are responsible for creating sensory signals and the central nervous system which is responsible for processing the sensory signals.

 ### The Eye
-The human eye consists of several structures for the eye to perform its functions.
+To perform its functions, the human eye consists of several important structures.
 - <span style = "color:lightblue">cornea and sclera</span>: protects the eye with tough and transparent tissue
 - <span style = "color:lightblue">choroid</span>: provide nutrients through blood vessels and control the size of the pupil
 - <span style = "color:lightblue">retina</span>: contains light receptors